Analysis | Trump’s closing argument on coronavirus: ‘spikes’ for thee, but not for me

 But Trump didn’t stop with the “spike” talk there.
 While playing up the receding peaks in his chosen states, he sought to argue that other states (that just so happen to be swing states) are seeing spikes despite tougher mitigation measures instituted by Democratic governors.

-“When you say ‘spike,’ take a look at what’s happening in Pennsylvania where they’ve had it closed,” Trump said.
+“When you say ‘spike,’ take a look at what’s happening in Pennsylvania, where they’ve had it closed,” Trump said.
 “Take a look at what’s happening with your friend in Michigan. ...
 It’s been like a prison. ...
-Take a look at North Carolina, they’re having spikes and they’ve been closed and they’re getting killed financially.
+Take a look at North Carolina, they’re having spikes and they’ve been closed, and they’re getting killed financially.
 We can’t let that happen, Joe.
 You can’t let that happen.
 We have to open up.”

 Except that’s not actually true.
-Among the states that currently aren’t seeing spikes in cases: Pennsylvania and North Carolina, which have been more-or-less flat for months.
+Among the states that currently aren’t seeing spikes in cases: Pennsylvania and North Carolina, which have been more or less flat for months.
 Michigan is trending upward, but not like all the other states whose spikes Trump suggested were temporary annoyances (it’s currently at 19 daily cases per 100,000 residents).

 Perhaps all of these peaks will soon fall off.
 Perhaps a vaccine will arrive as soon as Trump suggests and put a significant dent in things — even as deploying it widely will be challenging from both an availability and compliance standpoint.
 But what’s also clear is that happy talk and downplaying don’t seem to have done Trump too many favors throughout this process, nor has his selective view of which states are success stories.
 In fact, it has routinely risked reinforcing perceptions that Trump isn’t taking the virus as seriously as he could.